grant-humphries/dev-near-light-rail/README.md

 1. Right click on the current OpenStreetMap shapefile and select 'New Network Dataset'
 2. Use the default name
 3. Keep default of modeling turns
-4. Click 'Connectivity' and change 'Connectivity Policy' from 'End Point' to 'Any Vertex', this step is very important as routing will not function properly without it!!!
+4. Click 'Connectivity' and change 'Connectivity Policy' from 'End Point' to 'Any Vertex', **this step is very important as routing will not function properly without it.**
 5. Leave Z-input as 'None'
 6. Create network attributes based on the python functions here: `network_analyst\foot_permissions.py`
 7. Select 'No' for the establishment of driving directions